DKilgore318/foundryvtt-whitehack-4e/README.md

 ## License

-This unofficial system requires Whitehack, &copy;2013&ndash;2021 Christian Mehrstam.
+This unofficial system requires Whitehack, &copy;2013&ndash;2023 Christian Mehrstam.
 You can find it [here](https://whitehackrpg.wordpress.com).

 Whitehack is an RPG trademark through established use, owned by Christian Mehrstam.
 This third party product is unaffiliated.
-The Whitehack name is used with permission.
+The Whitehack name is used with permission (Permission not yet explicitly obtained for this fork).

 ## Credits